Introduction to DMAIC

 - Control

-Let’s briefly explore what each phase entails, keeping in mind how Tallyfy Pro can support your thinking and actions at each stage.
+Let’s briefly explore what each phase entails, keeping in mind how Tallyfy can support your thinking and actions at each stage.

 The Define phase is about clearly understanding the problem you’re trying to solve, who it affects, and what a successful outcome looks like.
 Key activities include: